smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 |                 | Distance Unit | MILES, KILOMETERS | Get/Set/Notification | Distance Unit used in the HMI (for maps/tracking distances) |
 |                 | Temperature Unit | FAHRENHEIT, CELSIUS | Get/Set/Notification | Temperature Unit used in the HMI (for temperature measuring systems) |

-Remote Control can also allow mobile applications to send simulated button press events for the following common buttons in the vehicle.
+## Remote Control Button Presses

-The system will list all available buttons for Remote Control in the `RemoteControlCapabilities`.
-The capability object will have a list of `ButtonCapabilities` that can be obtained using `.buttonCapabilities`.
+The remote control framework also allows mobile applications to send simulated button press events for the following common buttons in the vehicle.

 | RC Module | Control Button |
 | ------------ | ------------ |